There is nothing worse than struggling to sleep and having a restless night.

 Vitamin B12 helps to regulate the level of the amino acid tryptophan, which helps the body to produce melatonin, which induces sleep.13

-Good sources of B12 include meat, fish, milk, cheese and egg as well as some fortified breakfast cereals.14
+Good sources of B12 include meat, fish, milk, cheese, eggs, and some fortified breakfast cereals.14

 As most of these are animal products, anyone following a vegan diet can sometimes find it harder to get enough vitamin B12 through their diet.